Mike Fontaine

 Latest Books

 2. 2025.
-Plutarch and Prudentius.
+Prudentius and Plutarch.
 How to Have Willpower: An Ancient Guide to Not Giving In.
 Princeton University Press.

 Latest Articles